j-sieben/PIT/Doc/administration_app.md

 `PIT` ships with an APEX application that allows you to maintain parameters, messages and `PIT` administration by a GUI.
 It also allows to export any number of parameter or message groups as a zip file.
 These files contain script files in SQL that allow to deploy the parameters or messages to other environments.

-## Overview of the application

 `PIT` ships with APEX applications for various APEX versions.
-It starts with a version for APEX 5.1, continues with a version for APEX 18.1 and a new version for APEX 20.2.
+It starts with a version for APEX 5.1, continues with a version for APEX 19.1 and a new version for APEX 20.2.
 The latest version also includes a translation of the application to English, whereas the older applications are only available in German.

 ![Homescreen of the APEX application](images/app_home.png) On the home screen of the application you can navigate to the respective application areas

-### Administer PIT
+## Administer PIT

 The first application area controls the actually valid settings for `PIT`.
 In this area, you can adjust context settings, toggles and the like.
 The following screenshot shows the main screen of that area: